The North American seat of Chagdud Tulku Rinpoche, Rigdzin Ling, is in the Trinity Alps where there's a few fires burning.

 Dear sangha,

-and no wind, very favorable conditions for this fire at the moment on our side of the ridge, allowing it to slowly move down the mountain.
+We awoke this morning to a crystal blue sky and no wind, very favorable conditions for this fire at the moment on our side of the ridge, allowing it to slowly move down the mountain.
 The fire fighters have bull dozed and cut a tapestry of fire breaks on our hill that encircles the Gonpa like a protection circle, and their hope is that the fire burns down to these breaks, leaving all structures intact and removing the fire fuel from the forest floor.
 The fire gently encircled one small cabin that was above the line and left it intact.
 Some of our staff was up there in the night and when they looked into the structure, they found a note that said something like, "We've done all we can.
 God bless."

 The helicopter that was flying yesterday has transmission problems we hear and is grounded at the moment which is quite unfortunate, as the fire the other side of the ridge from us is more active.
 I've been told that the turnaround time for this helicopter from one load of water to the next load of water was two minutes.
 They call that "cowboy flying."
 It was quite stunning to see.